-As Woj noted, the Nets are no longer contenders.
-“They have hit the reset button.”
+As Woj noted, the Nets are no longer contenders, pointing out “They have hit the reset button.”
 The inability of the Nets to capitalize on their signings of KD and Kyrie — and the subsequent trade for James Harden — now becomes a managerial failure of the first order with first Harden, then Irving and finally Durant asking out.

 “This is the greatest failure in NBA history,” said Zach Lowe on NBA Today without exaggeration.
 One league source told NetsDaily Wednesday that a housecleaning is likely to follow at HSS Training Center this off-season.

 Key to the deal, said Woj, was the inclusion of Bridges, one of the top young two-way players in the NBA.
 He is currently averaging 17.2 points a game on shooting splits of 46/39/90.
 The Suns initially did not want to include the 6’6” Bridges, said Woj “but that wasn’t happening.”
 The Nets, he said, had “long coveted” Bridges.

 Bridges reacted this way...

 Omygod lol— Mikal Bridges (@mikal_bridges) February 9, 2023

 There’s been no initial public reaction from the Nets or Durant but Irving reacted in Dallas, his new home.